laminba2003/blog/content/spring/building-restful-web-services.md

 {{< / highlight >}}

-Among other topics like [testing](../testing/) our API, we will cover as well in a next post how to [handle the exceptions](../exception-handling/) with Spring Boot and a controller advice.
+Among other topics like [testing](../testing/) our API, we will cover as well in a next post how to [handle the exceptions](../exception-handling/) with a controller advice.

 #### EntityNotFoundException.java